← CRA Guide

 CVD Portal helps you comply with Article 8 automatically.

 Public submission portal, 48-hour acknowledgment tracking, Article 14 deadline alerts, and CSAF advisory generation.
-Free forever.
+Free for Article 14 compliance — for all manufacturers placing products with digital elements on the EU market.

 Start your free portal